 Unfortunately, a small number of disputes cannot be resolved between the parties.
 If you find that you have exhausted all other options, you may need to consider commencing formal proceedings in a Court with relevant jurisdiction.
 Court proceedings can be costly and time-consuming.
 It’s then important to note that if you are unsuccessful in your claim, you may be ordered to pay your opponent’s costs.
 It is important that you speak with a lawyer who will consider your prospects of success before commencing legal proceedings.

 Importantly, if you are an employee or contractor who is a member of a Union, you can obtain legal advice and representation through that Union.
-If you have any questions about your dispute or are ready to take further action, let our disputes team know on 1300 544 755.
+If you have any questions about your dispute or are ready to take further action, let LegalVision’s dispute resolution lawyers know on 1300 544 755, or fill out the form on this page.